-Where practical to embed " Circular Economy" principles as standard questions within procurement Buisiness Case documents. ideas by asking " what is actually MCC Well Being Objectives: The best possible start in life.
-Maximise the potential of the natural and built environment.
-Thriving and well connected county.
+Where practical to embed " Circular MCC Well Being Milestone: For WG and Scott James - Ongoing

+Economy" principles as standard questions within procurement ideas by asking " what is actually needed?", does it require a Objectives: Councils to actively pursue embedding Circular

+Buisiness Case documents. purchase of a product or can it be The best possible start in Economy principles in those

+provided as a service? life. tender documents that lend

+Engage with suppliers and wider market to identify circular Maximisa the notantial of themselves towards these

+solutions.
+Maximise the potential of the natural and built principles.

+To move away from traditional environment.

+linear procurement approach of

+"make, use, dispose" Thriving and well connected county.

+connected county.

 Lifelong well-being.

-Future focused council PSB Well Being Objectives: Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.
-Develop opportunities for communities and businesses to be part of an economically thriving and well connected county.
-Councils to actively pursue embedding Circular Economy principles in those tender documents that lend themselves towards these Scott James - Ongoing --- ------------------------------------ -- -- -----------------------
+Future focused council

+ruture focused council

+PSB Well Being

+Objectives:

+Protect and enhance the

+resilience of our natural

+environment whilst

+mitigating and adapting to the impact of climate

+change.

+Develop opportunities for

+communities and

+businesses to be part of an economically thriving

+and well connected

+county.

 To meet with the Councils primary food providers to discuss the potential for reducing single use plastics within the supply chain.
 Sustainable development within procurement activities will help improve the environment, build stronger communities and enhance the Well Being of Monmouthshire.
-Objectives: The best possible start in life.
+MCC Well Being Objectives: The best possible start in life.
 Maximise the potential of the natural and built environment.
 Thriving and well connected county.
 Lifelong well-being.
-Future focused council PSB Well Being Objectives: Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate PI.
+Future focused council PSB Well Being Objectives: Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.
+Develop opportunities for communities and PI.
 Reduction in single use plastics being consumed.
-Scott James - Hazel Clatworthy - Pauline Batty - Ongoing an economically thriving and well connected county.
+Scott James - Hazel Clatworthy - Pauline Batty - Ongoing businesses to be part of an economically thriving and well connected county.